mantidproject/documents/Design/y_e_data_storage_modes.md

 All of these options seem a bit awkward.
 This is also related to the fact that we can convert between `Points` and `BinEdges`.
 Do we need to fix that as well?
+Would it make sense to reduce this to a 3-state system, instead of having independent `XMode` and `YMode`, we would have `StorageMode::CountBins`, `StorageMode::FrequencyBins`, and `StorageMode::Points`, the latter implying that the data represents frequencies?

 The different interpretations of `Y` data effectively breaks the promises that the `Histogram` interface makes: